 - The visitor guest lectures and/or teaches an Andlinger Center energy studies (ENE) or ENE-cross-listed course, with the goal of having the course material absorbed into a permanent ENE or ENE-cross-listed course ensuring sustained benefit for Princeton students.
 All teaching appointments require approval by the Office of the Dean of the Faculty.

-- The visitor presents a series of talks on areas of interest to a broad spectrum of Andlinger Center associated faculty, researchers and students, and/or organizes/participates in workshops, through which the visitor helps augment the conversation around one of our research thrusts:
+- The visitor presents a series of talks on areas of interest to a broad spectrum of Andlinger Center associated faculty, research staff and students, and/or organizes/participates in workshops, through which the visitor helps augment the conversation around one of the Andlinger Center's research thrusts:

 - built environment, transportation + infrastructure;

 - fuels + chemicals;

 - decision + behavioral science, policy + economics.

 Applications from visitors with expertise in the energy/environment sector, from a variety of backgrounds, including industry, government, academia, and/or non-governmental organizations, are encouraged.
 Advanced degree is required.

 - While visitors are not required to teach, a visitor may teach an approved course in his/her area of expertise or guest lecture in Andlinger Center courses under course code ENE or in ENE cross-listed undergraduate and graduate courses taught by Princeton faculty.